jmossesgeld/email_forwarder/README.md

 # email_forwarder
-A Python project which automatically forwards all new mails from one email address to another every hour.
+A Python project which automatically forwards all new mails from one email address to another.
+It uses pythonanywhere's scheduled tasks to run the script every hour.

-This project uses Tasks from pythonanywhere.com